How long will the coronavirus vaccines protect you? Experts weigh in.

 So what now?

-Experts are still trying to determine how long it will take for antibodies to decrease to the point where they are no longer protective.
+Experts are still trying to determine how long it will take for antibodies to decrease to the point that they are no longer protective.
 But once that happens, people will need boosters to remind their immune systems to make more antibodies against the disease, the experts said.

-Chi, with Oregon State University, said Pfizer, Moderna and others are currently conducting clinical trials to determine how long a booster shot will extend protective immunity and also to determine whether the vaccine can be tailored to combat new variants of the virus.
-And Johnson & Johnson is currently testing a two-dose version of its vaccine.
+Chi, with Oregon State University, said Pfizer, Moderna and others are conducting clinical trials to determine how long a booster shot will extend protective immunity and to determine whether their vaccines can be tailored to combat new variants of the virus.
+And Johnson & Johnson is testing a two-dose version of its vaccine.

 So far, evidence suggests the available vaccines are still effective against most variants, but that could change if the virus continues to mutate, Chi said.
 Chi explained that the more prevalent the virus and the longer it takes to vaccinate people against it, the higher the risk of developing mutations that will then make the vaccines less effective.
 That’s why, he said, it’s urgent to “vaccinate as many people as fast as possible.”